denisgaskov/Shoppy/README.md

 Since it's a demo app, I've chosen default formula `(CURRENT_RELEASE_IOS_VERSION) - 1`.
 So since now it's iOS 18 available, I'm using iOS 17 as minimum.

-Also, because this project uses platform-independent components (SwiftUI, CoreLocation, etc) by default, it's not so hard to support MacOS too.
-However, if there's a strict need to e.g. support iOS 15 (so we can't use NavigationStack), we remove support for MacOS in favour of UIKit-based navigation.

 `Swift` is always set to latest stable version (`6.0` at the moment)

-## MV / MVVM Architecture
+## MVVM Architecture
+Disclaimer: in my opinion, it's another topic for a large debate, which can be discussed later.
-In this project I followed modern MVMVVM approach without explicit subscriptions and without Combine.
+In this project I followed modern MV/MVVM approach without explicit subscriptions and without Combine.
 It's a well-known and popular approach, based on this [thread](https://forums.developer.apple.com/forums/thread/699003).

 ## Extended Documentation